LacunaSoftware/docs/docs.en-us/articles/web-pki/update.md

 * Fixes known issues that cannot be resolved with updates to the component installed on users' computers
 * Gives your application access to new features on Web PKI

-> [!TIP]
-> All updates are guaranteed to be 100% backward compatible, so you can update the library without fear of breaking existing code

-The latest version of the Javascript library is **2.14.8**.
+The latest version of the Javascript library is **2.15.2**.
 You can get it on the link below:

 https://cdn.lacunasoftware.com/libs/web-pki/lacuna-web-pki-2.15.2.min.js